AUnhurian/ha-chernivtsi-poweroff/README.md

 # ⚡️ Home Assistant Chernivtsi PowerOff

-An integration for electricity shutdown schedules of [ChernivtsiOblEnergo](Chernivtsioblenergo).
-Based on data from [EnergyUA][energyua].
+An integration for electricity shutdown schedules of [ChernivtsiOblEnergo][chernivtsioblenergo].

-This integration for [Home Assistant][home-assistant] provides information about planned electricity shutdowns of [ChernivtsiOblEnergo](chernivtsioblenergo) in Lvivska oblast: calendar of planned shutdowns, time sensors for the next planned power on and off events.
-It is based on messages posted by a community driven project [EnergyUA][energyua].
+This integration for [Home Assistant][home-assistant] provides information about planned electricity shutdowns of [ChernivtsiOblEnergo][chernivtsioblenergo] in Chernivtsi oblast: calendar of planned shutdowns, and sensors for current state and next power on/off events.

-**💡 Note:** This project is not affiliated with [EnergyUA][energyua] or [ChervintsiOblEnergo](chernivtsioblenergo) in any way.
+**💡 Note:** This project is not affiliated with [ChernivtsiOblEnergo][chernivtsioblenergo] in any way.
 This integration is developed by an individual.
 Provided data may be incorrect or misleading, follow the official channels for reliable information.

 > This integration is inspired by [ha-yasno-outages](https://github.com/denysdovhan/ha-yasno-outages) by [Denys Dovhan](https://github.com/denysdovhan).